 2) Draft the letter

-Needless to say, the letter of complaint should detail the grievance itself.
+The letter of complaint should detail the grievance itself.
 You might as well include the solutions that you want that you may have to negotiate later on with the condominium developer, management or association.
-Make it sound formal and serious.
-Make it clear that your intention is to solve the issue(s).
+Make it sound formal and severe.
+Make it clear that you intend to solve the issue(s).

 3) Deliver the letter

 Do it personally.
-Make sure that it is properly received by the clerk or staff.
+Make sure that the clerk or staff properly receive it.
 There should be a stamped receipt date and by whom.
 Make three copies – one for the developer’s office, one for the association and keep the third copy.
 This will be a fundamental part of your documentation.

 4) Wait for the response